Zenika/dtools/README.md

 Where dtools is different is that some extra management commands were added here.
 See way below about this.

+<H2>Requirements</H2>
+- The foremost requirement is that you already have the docker daemon packages installed : this is needed as this software needs Docker API **v1.43** to run
+- If (unsure yet, so far....)
+I fail to code a proper equivalent to `docker exec`, the docker client package will also be needed on your system

+(the Docker API requirement is a variable in src/main.go, this will be fixed in an ulterior version-- see FIXME.md)
 <H2>Installing....</H2>
 ___
 <H3>Building from source</H3>